luckman212/assign-gua-from-iapd/README.md

 assign_gua_from_iapd.sh <ifname>
 ```

-# Cron etc.
+# Automatic Update

-You can schedule this to occur on regular intervals using the Cron package, or use [this small patch][2] (apply with System Patches) to have the script automatically hooked into the dhcp6c request/renew process.
+You can schedule this to occur at regular intervals using the Cron package, or use [this small patch][2] (apply with System Patches) to have the script automatically hooked into the dhcp6c request/renew process.

-Other integrations such as `devd` (probably needs to wait for FreeBSD 14 which [brings a new `ADDR_ADD` event][1]— that will land with pfSense 22.11) are left as an exercise to the reader 😉
+Tighter integrations such as `devd` will need to wait for FreeBSD 14 which [brings a new `ADDR_ADD` event][1].
+That will be landing with pfSense 22.11, so I will probably update this around then if there's any way to make it more efficient.

 # Reference